Education & Wellbeing

 I visit the schools at least once each week to ask about the children’s attendance, behavior, and academic performance.
 In many cases, I personally take the children to school and sometimes pick them up as well.
 This allows me to stay closely involved in their daily lives.

-I also keep regular contact with the class teachers of each child to receive feedback about their learning progress.
+I keep regular contact with each child’s class teachers to receive updates on their learning progress.

-At the end of every school year, I carefully review each child’s academic report, which shows their performance in the tests conducted during each school term.
+At the end of each school year, I carefully review every child’s academic report, which shows their performance in the term examinations.

 Food, Clothing, and Healthcare